Parents, private schools ask state Supreme Court to toss order limiting in-person school

 “This case challenges the authority of one unelected bureaucrat to upend the education plans of thousands of students and families and their schools located throughout Dane County via the stroke of a pen,” asserts the petition filed Wednesday by the conservative Wisconsin Institute for Law and Liberty on behalf of 14 parents, five religious schools, and interest groups for school vouchers and religious and independent schools.

-Issued Friday and effective Monday, Emergency Order #9 bars schools from offering in-person instruction for grades three through 12 until the county meets certain benchmarks showing the coronavirus is better contained.
-In effect, it applies almost exclusively to private schools because public schools in Dane County had already decided to start the year online for almost all students in almost every grades.
+Issued Friday and effective Monday, Emergency Order No. 9 bars schools from offering in-person instruction for grades 3 through 12 until the county meets certain benchmarks showing the coronavirus is better contained.
+In effect, it applies almost exclusively to private schools because public schools in Dane County had already decided to start the year online for almost all students in almost every grade.

 In the WILL petition and a separate one filed on behalf of Fitchburg mother Sara Lindsey James on Tuesday, attorneys argue that Janel Heinrich, director of Public Health Madison and Dane County, doesn’t have authority under state law to close schools and that the order runs counter to the decision the high court made in May striking down the statewide stay-at-home order.

-In a statement, Dane County Executive Joe Parisi called Emergency Order #9 "lawful" and said the county will "defend it vigorously."
+In a statement, Dane County Executive Joe Parisi called Emergency Order No. 9 “lawful” and said the county will “defend it vigorously.”

 “COVID-19 is an incredibly contagious virus that deeply impacts those it comes into contact with,” he said.
 “We all want schools and workplaces to be fully open and life the way we knew it to resume.
 Until that happens, we don’t want families to go through the harrowing weeks of having loved ones on ventilators.
 We have seen rates of infection come down here, not by accident, but because of decisive actions.
 This order, like those, doesn’t come without some sacrifice.
 But it does keep our priority and focus where it should be — keeping our community safe.”

-Public Health spokeswoman Sarah Mattes said, "We can’t predict what the court will or won’t do but we are confident that Order #9 is legal under the statute."
+Public Health spokeswoman Sarah Mattes said, “We can’t predict what the court will or won’t do, but we are confident that Order No. 9 is legal under the statute.”

 If the two-week average rises above 54 cases per day, Public Health could halt all in-person instruction.
 According to the most recent data available, released Friday, the county had a two-week average of 42 cases per day.

-"We don't believe she has any authority to regulate any of this," James' attorney, Joseph Voiland, said.
+“We don’t believe she has any authority to regulate any of this,” said James’ attorney, Joseph Voiland.

 Voiland called the decisions not to try to prohibit those activities an “admission” that the department has only limited authority over public spaces, and not over private homes, business and schools.